Skip to Content

-The Bachelor of Business with a major in strategic communication builds your skills in areas including, interpersonal communication, organisational communication, cross-cultural communication, public relations, writing in the workplace, professional presentations and communication technology.
+The Bachelor of Business with a major in strategic communication builds your skills in areas including:

-You will develop your skills especially through learning by doing, such as writing portfolios, interviewing, presentations, role-playing, video conferencing and creating web pages, writing communication plans for businesses, and short videos.
+You will develop your skills especially through learning by doing.
+That could include writing portfolios, interviewing, presentations, role-playing, video conferencing and creating web pages, writing communication plans for businesses, and creating short videos.

 Many Massey teaching staff have substantial private-sector or consulting experience, as well as close and continuing links with the business world.
-Our lecturers and professors are actively researching both nationally and internationally, bringing the most relevant developments in business theory and practice.
+Our lecturers and professors are actively researching.
+They bring the most relevant developments in business theory and practice to your study.
 You’ll learn about cutting-edge practice in the industry, from those in the know.

-The Massey Bachelor of Business majoring in strategic communication gives you specialised communication knowledge, as well as a solid overview of all of the key business disciplines like economics, finance, accountancy, as well as marketing and communication.
+The Massey Bachelor of Business majoring in strategic communication gives you specialised communication knowledge.
+It also gives you a solid overview of all of the key business disciplines like economics, finance, accountancy, as well as marketing and communication.

-Communication skills are vital in any career, so communication also makes a great complementary major for those looking to complete a double major in the BBus.
+Communication skills are vital in any career, so this programme also makes a great complementary major.

 Massey University takes pride on its graduates’ skills in critical thinking.
-Massey encourages you to develop your analytical, ethical and independent thinking, and your understanding of how marketing communication works with other disciplines.
+Massey encourages you to develop your analytical, ethical and independent thinking.
+You’ll gain an understanding of how marketing communication works with other disciplines.